 These pages from vintage modeling magazines like Flying Aces, Air Trails, American Modeler, American Aircraft Modeler, Young Men, Flying Models, Model Airplane News, R/C Modeler, captured the era.
 All copyrights acknowledged.

 Website visitor Bob wrote to ask that I scan and post the construction article and plans for the F-84G Thunderjet control line model.
+It appeared in the July 1970 issue of American Aircraft Modeler magazine.
 The unique feature of this model is that the power is supplied by the pilot.
 A fishing pole and line is used to drag the airplane around the flying circle and a separate, standard two-line elevator control is used to maneuver the model.
 Construction is sheet balsa.
-Author Joe Wagner (well-known in the modeling world) claims that with a bit of practice just about any aerobatic maneuver can be accomplished except for the overhead routines like the figure 8.
+Author Joe Wagner (well-known in the modeling world) claims that with a bit of practice just about any aerobatic maneuver can be accomplished except for the overhead routines like the figure eight.

 F-84G Thunderjet - For the Tenderfoot